a row of terraced houses

 How to take care of an older house

 Each home has its quirks, and older homes come with quite the history.
-While home maintenance is usually the same for most buildings, we’ve listed a few extra things to consider if you’d like to take care of an older building.
+While home maintenance is usually the same for most buildings, we’ve listed a few maintenance tips to consider if you’re taking care of an old building.

 1. Keep it dry